bfiessinger/Vanilla-JS-Magic-Line-Navigation/README.md

 To get IE Support below Version 10 (or any other browser that does not support Element.Classlist) use a Classlist Polyfill.

+## Dependencies
+* None
+However you can implement every Animation Library like anime.js for the animations.

 ## Usage
 ```javascript
 var myMagicLine = new magicLine(